ChenxingWang93/Math/Developer Tools 开发者工具🔧/README.md

 ## key takeaways //重要的

 - **Use version control**.
 Seriously, it’s a good thing, even if you’re not writing an OS.
-It’s worth it for backups alone.
+It’s worth it for backups alone. //

 - **Take it slow**.
 I’m only now looking into branching and merging for my projects.
 Just get a handle on using version control and go from there.
 If you’re a small project, branching/merging may not be an issue.
-Large projects often have experienced maintainers who keep track of the branches and patches.
+Large projects often have experienced maintainers who keep track of the branches and patches. //慢慢来，从 “分支” 与 “合并” 开始，从小项目开始使用版本控制系统跟踪分支与补丁

 - Keep Learning.
 There’s plenty of guides for [SVN](http://svnbook.red-bean.com/), [CVS](http://wwwasd.web.cern.ch/wwwasd/cvs/tutorial/cvs_tutorial_toc.html), [RCS](http://agave.garden.org/~aaronh/rcs/tutorial.html), [Git](https://www.kernel.org/pub/software/scm/git/docs/), [Perforce](http://public.perforce.com/public/tutorial.html) or whatever system you’re using.
 The important thing is to know the concepts and realize every system has its own lingo and philosophy.
 Eric Sink has a [detailed version control guide](http://www.ericsink.com/scm/source_control.html) also.